Evaluation of lattice light shift at low 10$^{-19}$ uncertainty for a shallow lattice Sr optical clock

 \textbf{\emph{Lattice light shift model.}} Before we set out to perform systematic measurements of the lattice light shift, we take important steps to reduce systematic effects.
 The cavity-based lattice establishes a stable and well-defined light mode and intensity calibrated directly to the trap depth.
 The density related frequency shift is reduced and precisely measured to remove the atomic interaction effects when the lattice depth is varied.
 The motional state and related transverse temperature are monitored with an independent probe, which is important for measuring the contribution from the E2/M1 term.

-The light shift model is proposed for a lattice without considering the tunneling effect~\cite{ushijimaOperationalMagicIntensity2018, katoriStrategiesReducingLight2015, beloyModelingMotionalEnergy2020}.
-Since the gravitational tilt of the lattice is small compare to the bandgap, the model is valid with WS states~\cite{SeeSupplementalMaterial}.
-Here, we vary the lattice trap depth from the WS regime to the more traditional isolated lattice configuration to explore the light shift effects.
-We perform two sets of measurements to understand the frequency shift of the clock transition.
-The first set of measurements investigates the dependence of the frequency of the clock transition, $\nu_{LS}(u, \nu_L)$ on lattice depth, $u$, and frequency, $\nu_L$.
-Here, $u=U/E_r$ is the lattice depth $U$ normalized by the lattice photon recoil energy, $E_r = h^2/2m\lambda_{L}^2$, where $m$ is the mass of $^{87}$Sr and $\lambda_{L}$ = $c/\nu_L$ the wavelength, with $c$ the speed of light.
-We write the measured lattice light shift, $\Delta \nu_{LS} ( u, \delta_L ) \equiv \nu_{LS}(u, \delta_L) - \nu_{LS}(u^{\text{ref}}, \delta_L^{\text{ref}}) \equiv \nu_{LS}(u, \delta_L) - \nu_{LS}(0, 0)+ C $, where $C$ contains the total lattice light shift uncertainty at the reference condition, ($u^{\text{ref}}, \delta_L^{\text{ref}}$). $\delta_L = \nu_L - \nu^{E1}$ is the detuning from E1 magic frequency ($\nu^{E1}$).
-The reference condition is chosen to be at the magic lattice depth to minimize any potential systematic error from collisional shifts~\cite{aeppliHamiltonianEngineeringSpinorbit2022}.
-Uncertainty from the hyperpolarizability is reduced to well below $1\times 10^{-19}$ at this depth.
-Following the convention established in~\cite{ushijimaOperationalMagicIntensity2018, katoriStrategiesReducingLight2015}, $\Delta \nu_{LS} ( u, \delta_L ) $ is given by
+The lattice light shift model is proposed for a lattice without considering the tunneling effect~\cite{ushijimaOperationalMagicIntensity2018, katoriStrategiesReducingLight2015, beloyModelingMotionalEnergy2020}.
+Since the gravitational tilt of the lattice is small compared to the bandgap, the model is valid with WS states~\cite{SeeSupplementalMaterial}.
+Here, we vary the lattice trap depth ranging from the WS regime to the more traditional isolated lattice configuration to explore the light shift effects.

+The lattice light shift of the clock transition, $\Delta \nu_{LS}$, can be expressed as a function of three control parameters; the lattice depth, $u$, lattice frequency, $\nu_L$, and the axial state quantum number, $n_z$.
+Following the convention established in~\cite{ushijimaOperationalMagicIntensity2018, katoriStrategiesReducingLight2015}, the lattice light shift can be written as

+The transverse motional effect is accounted for with the use of an effective depth, $u^j = (1+jk_BT_r/u_0E_r)^{-1}u_0^{j}$, where $k_B$ is the Boltzmann constant, $T_r$ the radial temperature measured by transverse Doppler spectroscopy (Fig.~\ref{fig:1}(d)), $u_0 = U_0/E_r$ is the peak lattice depth, and the superscript $j$ represents the thermally averaged $j$th power of the lattice depth~\cite{beloyModelingMotionalEnergy2020}. $E_r = h^2/2m\lambda_{L}^2$, where $m$ is the mass of $^{87}$Sr and $\lambda_{L}$ = $c/\nu_L$ the lattice wavelength, $h$ is the Planck constant, with $c$ the speed of light. $\delta_L = \nu_L - \nu^{E1}$ is the detuning from E1 magic frequency ($\nu^{E1}$), including both the differential scalar shift and an experiment-specific differential tensor shift.